dfbarrero/dataCourse/assignments/exoplanets/exoplanets.md

 ## Assignment goal

-The goal of this assignment is to write a report developing an exoplanet mass predictor.
-To achieve this goal it is required to perform a descriptive analysis of the dataset complemented with the development of regression models able to predict an exoplanet mass.
+The goal of this assignment is to train a regression model of a exoplanet mass.
+To achieve this goal it is required to perform a basic descriptive analysis of the dataset complemented with the development of regression models.

 ## Data adquisition and selection